 All students in grades 9-12 should receive an invitation to join a Google Classroom from the BHHS Counseling Department.
-Parents, please encourage your student to join this Google Classroom so they can keep updated on important information and support from their BHHS Counseling Team.
-Counselors have included informative, fun and engaging activities for all grade levels, including virtual college tours.
-Every week counselors will provide creative and interactive lessons on Google Classroom to keep students connected to college and career exploration.
+Parents, please encourage your student to join this Google Classroom so they can keep updated on important information and support from their BHHS counseling team.